Feb 24, 2025

 Banking portal

 Banks provide individual and business clients with web portals for easy and secure access to financial data and services.
-Banking portals allow users to manage all types of transitions from getting a loan to making transfers in just a few clicks.
+These systems allow users to manage all types of transitions from getting a loan to making transfers in just a few clicks.

 Example: Web portal for Citi clients.